Ihor Huz: Polissia Challenge Cup

-For the first time in 2017, at the initiative of Huz, the Polissia Challenge Cup 2017 – a cross triathlone competition was started in Volyn Polissya.81 participants from all over Ukraine and their coaches came to Volyn to participate in the event.
+For the first time in 2017, at the initiative of Huz, the Polissia Challenge Cup 2017 – a cross triathlon competition was started in Volyn Polissya.81 participants from all over Ukraine and their coaches came to Volyn to participate in the event.
 Professional athletes, businessmen, bureaucrats and just people who lead a healthy lifestyle and play sports have shown their strength and endurance on the highway that runs through the three villages of Volyn – Somyn, Lukiv, and Smidyn.

-In 2019 the Ukrainian Cross-Triathlon Championship was held for the third time.
+In 2019, the Ukrainian Cross-Triathlon Championship was held for the third time.
 It was attended by almost 120 athletes from different regions of Ukraine and even other countries.

 Honours

 Awarded with the Cabinet of Ministers Prize for special achievements of youth in development of Ukraine (2005).